 - You will now need to work fast, so have everything ready.
 When the meat and skin is between 28 to 32°F, put it into a food processor along with 1/2 of the ice water.
 Buzz it to emulsify, about 30 seconds to 1 minute.
 Add everything else to the food processor and emulsify that, which will take a minute or two.
 (If your food processor is not big enough to handle this job, you will need to split everything into two batches evenly.
 Keep the second batch of meat, skins and fat in the freezer while you work with the first batch.)

 - Put the mixture into the sausage stuffer, which you've been keeping in the fridge.
 Put the stuffer, now filled with your sausage, back into the fridge as you clean up.
 Take the stuffer out and stuff your casings.

 - Tie off links at whatever interval you want; I used hog casings here, and I made the links about 5-6 inches each.
+(This video shows how I make links.)
 It is important to tie off your links with kitchen string, even if you normally twist off your links.
 The string prevents the links from unraveling when you poach them.